Situation regarding former treatment plant in Hoogkerk - update 17 January

 The urgency is rather relative.
 After all, the group of users has been able to use the building for quite some time.
 We made agreements together.
 As mentioned, we have observed that these agreements are not always honored by the group of users.

 It is true that the building could have been demolished even before the squatters moved in.
-Recently, the water board has focused on new projects in surface water and wastewater management.
+Recently, the water authority focused on new projects in surface water and wastewater management.
 The demolition of this location has indeed taken too long.
 Nevertheless, it must still be done and will happen.

 What will happen to the site after demolition?

 The site will be leveled to ground level and will remain undeveloped for the time being to allow everything to settle properly.
-The water board remains the owner of the plot and has no plans to sell it.
-In the future, this location may once again play a role in carrying out our statutory task of treating wastewater from households and businesses and, for example, storing equipment and materials.
+The water authority the owner of the plot and has no plans to sell it.
+In the future, this location may once again play a role in carrying out our statutory task of treat wastewater treat households and businesses and, for example, storing equipment and materials.

 What happens if the squatters do not vacate the premises on time?

-The water board will then initiate summary proceedings to enforce eviction through the courts.
-As the case is then before the court, the water board will not comment further on the substance of the situation.
+The water authority will then initiate summary water authority to enforce eviction through the courts.
+As the case is then before the court, the water authority will not respond water authority to the substance of the situation.